pgraci/MediaPro/readme.txt

 You can then create multiple posts or one post with a playlist.

+You can make Blog posts, or if you have the REMIX theme, you can make Song posts using the REMIX player.

 The posts are generated from the song's ID3 information.

-MP3 and M4A files are supported, as well as iTunes purchases.
+MP3 files are supported, althought MP4 files will be supported soon.

 Many different ID3 tags are available, and you can customize how you want to import.